EithonNetwork/EithonStats/README.md

 ### 1.8 (2015-08-28)

 * NEW: Now counts the number of consecutive days that the player has been active for more than TimeSpanPerDayForConsecutiveDays.
+* BUG: /estats status was showing all off-line players as idle.

 ### 1.7 (2015-08-11)